Managing tutin contamination

 Maximum allowable levels of tutin

-The Australia New Zealand Food Standards Code has been amended to set a new maximum level for tutin in both honey and honey comb.
+The Australia New Zealand Food Standards Code sets the maximum level for tutin in both honey and honey comb.
 The maximum level of tutin allowed is now 0.7 mg/kg.
-This came into effect in New Zealand law on 12 March 2015.

 Who must comply